 The most common operation is laser trabeculoplasty, a painless 15-minute outpatient procedure.
 The laser is unfocused and harmless when it passes through the surface of the eye, but it concentrates its energy on the trabecular meshwork, shrinking it and reopening the holes.
 Many patients are able to stop using their glaucoma medications after this operation.
 There are other surgical procedures available if this doesn’t work.

 With early treatment, vision loss can be minimized or prevented.
 Because glaucoma isn’t obvious, it’s vital to get your eyes checked regularly, especially if you have any of these risk factors:

-If you are between the ages of 20 and 64 years, you should have your eyes checked every 1 or 2 years.
+If you are between the ages of 40 and 64 years and have no glaucoma risk factors, you should have your eyes checked every 2 years.
 From the age of 65 years onwards, you should have them checked every year.
 But if you have any of these risk factors, you should go as often as your eye care professional recommends.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Glaucoma